 Apart from the dishes I made, I also had plans to make Laiya Bhel, Chooda Matar, Tamatar chop, Khas Ka Sherbet, Thandai.
-I couldn’t make Chooda Matar as fresh peas were not available.
+I couldn't make Chooda Matar as fresh peas were not available.
 I always freeze about 5 to 6 kilos every year during the season.
-It caters to my needs through the year and I have never bought store-bought frozen ones.
+It caters to my needs throughout the year and I have never bought store-bought frozen ones.

-However, last year somehow I missed out freezing as much as needed and I exhausted before I could make this dish.
+However, last year somehow I missed out on freezing as much as needed and I was exhausted before I could make this dish.
 Whichever site I read about Banarasi Street food, they talked about Tamatar ki Chaat and Chooda Matar.
-During this lockdown, we couldn’t access the frozen section too.
+During this lockdown, we couldn't access the frozen section too.
 So I almost thought I would skip this city and do something else.